Were you recently involved in a car accident? Is your vehicle totaled or needs substantial repairs?

-Here’s how to make the liable party pay for property damage in Georgia after an accident.
+The following guide will show you how to make the liable party pay for property damage and get help with your injuries after an accident in Georgia.

 When Can I Pursue Property Damage Claims?

-Who Pays for Property Damage after an Accident?
+Who Pays for Property Damage after an Accident in Georgia?

-Here are some factors that could impact who is held accountable for your property damages:
+The following are some factors that could impact who is held accountable for your property damages.

 Are Property Damage Claims Paid Automatically?

 Every case is different, but the process for pursuing a property damage claim in Georgia is usually the same.
-Here is a basic idea of the steps you must take to recover the compensation you are entitled to:
+The following steps are a basic idea of what you must do to recover the compensation you are entitled to.

 1. Collect Evidence